UNC-Libraries/pipette/README.md

 $ gem install pipette
 ```

-## Contributing
-Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0.html).